BenExile/MailChimp/Examples/readme.md

 ## Method Managers

 Managers handle the separation of API methods into the [categories][] specified by MailChimp.

+#### Calling API Methods

 To access the methods provided by a manager you need to request the manager, by name, from the manager factory (\MailChimp\API\getManager()).

 ```
 // Get the Helper manager
 $helperManager = $mailchimp->getManager('Helper');
 ```

-Once you have the manager instance, you can call the API methods it provides
+Once you have the manager instance, you can call the API methods it provides.

 ```
 // Ping the MailChimp API server